loic425/admin-panel-revolution-for-your-symfony-projects/pages/08_conclusion.md

 - Writing documentation
 - Adding Doctrine orm 3 support
-- Adding UX autocomplete grid filter
+- Adding UX autocomplete grid filter (only implemented in the Demo application)
-- Using these packages on Monofony
-- Using these packages on Sylius E-commerce
+- Using these new packages on Sylius E-commerce
+  - TwigHooks ✔️
+  - TwigExtra ✔️
+  - AdminUi ❌
+  - BootstrapAdminUi ❌
 - Grid with UX Live Component

 </v-clicks>